DepoCyt Side Effects

 Generic Name: cytarabine liposomal

 Note: This page contains information about the side effects of cytarabine liposomal.
 Some of the dosage forms included on this document may not apply to the brand name DepoCyt.

 For the Consumer

 Applies to cytarabine liposomal: intrathecal suspension

-Along with its needed effects, cytarabine liposomal (the active ingredient contained in DepoCyt) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by cytarabine liposomal (the active ingredient contained in DepoCyt).
+In the event that any of these side effects do occur, they may require medical attention.

 - Back pain